2014-2015 Undergraduate & Graduate Catalog

 School of Criminal Justice

 Director: Crawley.
 Professors: Bailey, Hewitt, Houston, Hughes, Johnson, Mullendore; Associate Professors: Crawley, McKenzie, Ziembo-Vogl; Assistant Professors: Gerkin, Hilinski, Kierkus, Kingshott, Ross, Steffel, Stevens, Yalda; Director of Criminal Justice Training: Yunker; Affiliate Professors: Bolger, Burlingame, Edwardson, Fisk.

 The School of Criminal Justice offers a bachelor of science or bachelor of arts and a master's degree in criminal justice.
-Students take a variety of required and elective courses to educate themselves as critical thinkers and to gain a comprehensive knowledge of the field.
+Students take a variety of required and elective courses to educate them as critical thinkers and to provide them with a comprehensive knowledge of the field.
 The school also offers an undergraduate major in legal studies for students seeking to become paralegals.
-For information about the paralegal program, consult the Legal Studies section in the Grand Valley State University Undergraduate and Graduate Catalog.
+For information about the paralegal program, consult the legal studies section in the Grand Valley State University Undergraduate and Graduate Catalog.
 Summer course offerings will be determined on an annual basis.
 Please check the schedule of courses.

 Graduates will possess a solid foundation of knowledge and performance skills in the criminal justice field and legal system and will also have the ability to make ethically sound and appropriate decisions in response to the challenges presented to them in their professional and personal lives.